Behavioral Addiction

 What is the most common cause of addictive behavior?

 Symptoms may range from physical to emotional when someone struggles with a behavioral addiction.
-Common signs include a lack of effort in appearance or hygiene, withdrawal from social obligations, anxiety, disrupted sleep and eating patterns, depression, restlessness, and irritability.
+Common signs include:

-What are some examples of common addictive behaviors?
+What are some examples of common behavioral addictions?

 By far, the most well-studied and common addictive behavior is gambling addiction.
 Shopping addiction is also quite common.
 For other behavioral addictions, it’s hard to pin down the exact number until better methods of studying them are created.